Trump cancels Obama policy of reporting drone strike deaths

 That requirement is now repealed.

+A spokesperson for the National Security Council (NSC) insists the administration is committed to "acknowledging responsibility" when civilian casualties occur, but called the reporting requirement "superfluous."

+"This action eliminates superfluous reporting requirements, requirements that do not improve government transparency, but rather distract our intelligence professionals from their primary mission," the NSC spokesperson said.

-Trump’s order does not affect a separate law Congress passed last year requiring the Defense Department to provide Congress a report of civilian casualties through air strikes in war zones.
+Trump's order does not affect a separate law that Congress passed last year requiring the Department of Defense to provide Congress with a report of civilian casualties resulting from military operations.
 But that does not apply to many areas where CIA drone strikes take place.

 Under Trump, CIA drone strikes have not reached the level they did in the early Obama years, when the agency was pummeling targets in Pakistan on a weekly basis.